Is it possible to play golf?+

 Is it possible to hire the function rooms?+

 Members can hire the function rooms for private or business events at a discounted rate.
-The F&B team is available to help with the process of hiring the rooms and organising your event.
+The Events team is available to help with the process of hiring the rooms and organising your event.

 Can tennis members use the bars and facilities?+

 Yes – your tennis membership card entitles you to a discount of 25% off food and beverage in the Mansion house restaurant, as well as the Carris and Terrace Bars.

 What other benefits are there as a tennis member?+

 Your membership card entitles you to a discount of 25% off food and beverage in the Mansion house restaurant, as well as the Carris and Terrace Bars.

-As a tennis member you can participate in the Club’s active social calendar (only May to September for summer members), including Sunday Carvery Lunch, quizzes, bridge, cultural events… You can also invite your friends and family if you want to host your own event in the Mansion.
+As a tennis member you can participate in the Club’s active social calendar (only May to September for summer members), including Sunday Carvery Lunch, Bar Quizzes, Bridge, Cultural Events… You can also invite your friends and family if you want to host your own event in the Mansion.